An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 \subsection{Case $d=2$}

 In order to further assess the performance of our approach we now consider the estimation of the amount of Salt as a function of the concentrations of Sp$_{a}^{+}$ and Sp$_{b}^{-}$.

-The different steps of our approach summarized in Algorithm \ref{algo:gps} are illustrated in Figure \ref{fig:illustr2D} where our procedure was arbitrarily stopped after $100$ evaluations.
+The different steps of our approach summarized in Algorithm \ref{algo:gps} are illustrated in Figure \ref{fig:illustr2D}.
 Here, we used the SE covariance function defined in (\ref{eq:cov_gauss}).

 The approach starts with $t_1=3$ points randomly chosen in $\mathrm{A}\subset [0,1]^2$ obtained thanks to a regular grid of $200\times 200$ points.
-Then, new points in orange are added one by one to the set of points at which an evaluation of $f$ is required.
+Then, new points (orange bullets) are added one by one to the set of points at which an evaluation of $f$ is required.
 These points correspond at each iteration to the position in $\mathrm{A}\subset [0,1]^2$ where the uncertainty $\sigma_{t}^2$ associated to the estimation of $f$ is maximized.
 We can see from this figure which displays the true function $f$, the estimation of $f$ and the points at which $f$ has been evaluated that 35 evaluation points are enough to obtain a very accurate estimation of $f$.

-In the $d=2$ case, the average and the standard deviation of the statistical measures defined in (\ref{eq:MAE})--(\ref{eq:V}) obtained from 10 replications of the initial set of points are displayed in Figure \ref{fig:crit2D} (resp.
-Figure \ref{fig:crit2D_matern}) for the squared exponential covariance function (\ref{eq:cov_gauss}) (resp. the Mat\'ern covariance function with $\nu=5/2$ (\ref{eq:cov_maternp})) and $3\leq t\leq 100$.
-We can see from these figures that for both choices of $k$ the performance of our approach are similar: it can reach a normalized MAE (resp. normalized sup norm) of $10^{-2.5}$ (resp. $10^{-1.5}$) by using only $100$ evaluations of the function to estimate instead of the 40000 points of the grid $\textrm{A}$.
+In the $d=2$ case, the average and the standard deviation of the statistical measures defined in (\ref{eq:MAE_norm})--(\ref{eq:V}) obtained from 10 replications of the initial set of points are displayed in Figure \ref{fig:crit2D} for the squared exponential and the Mat\'ern covariance function defined in (\ref{eq:cov_gauss}) and (\ref{eq:cov_maternp})) for $3\leq t\leq 100$.
+We can see that for both choices of covariance function the performance of our approach are similar: it can reach a normalized sup norm (resp. normalized MAE) of $10^{-1.5}$ (resp. $10^{-2.5}$) by using only $100$ evaluations of the function to estimate instead of the 40000 points of the grid $\textrm{A}$.
+We also observe a smoother behavior of the maximal variance with the Mat\'ern covariance function even though the final values are close.